Softmotions/einstein-mobile/README.md

 </manifest>
 ```

-And use this guide to sign app for GP:
+And use this guide to sign app for GP, reduce file size and etc:
 https://facebook.github.io/react-native/docs/signed-apk-android